ste920ven/project2-pd7/four-fifths/README.md

   </li>
   <br/>
   <li>Full Weekly Schedule with link to the post on the Stuy site</li>
-  <li>Displays current Stuy news entries with links to their posts</li>
+  <li>Displays current Stuy news entries with links to the full posts</li>
   <li>Quick links to:
     <ul>
       <li><a href="http://stuy.enschool.org">Stuy Homepage</a></li>